 - It improves corporate culture: Today’s modern intranets include a variety of communication tools, such as internal social media, collaboration spaces, and company news feeds.
 Regularly communicating to your teams via these channels will promote transparency and openness, which are important for creating a positive corporate culture.

-- It enhances the employee experience: Corporate intranets are not just for top-down communications – quite the opposite in fact.
+- It enhances the employee experience: Company intranets are not just for top-down communications – quite the opposite in fact.
 Teams can create their own communication and collaboration spaces on any topic imaginable, where they can connect with their coworkers to share ideas, work productively, and collaborate on tasks.
 This level of staff autonomy will go a long way to enhancing the user experience.

-- It boosts employee engagement: Good internal communications should help your employees feel informed and trusted to know what’s happening throughout the company.
+- It boosts employee experience: Good internal communications should help your employees feel informed and trusted to know what’s happening throughout the company.
 And when teams feel trusted, they feel valued, which is an important element of employee engagement.

 The best internal communications tools to use on your corporate intranet